carlosjordao/SnmpSwitch/README.md

   * you should protect the above link, or even the entire application, with a firewall or django auth (the last is not included).
   * Use crontab to run this SQL commands for database maintenance (1x per week): select * from mac_history(); delete from mac_log; REFRESH MATERIALIZED VIEW mat_listmachistory

+  * Database connection string is here: SnmpSwitch/settings.py
+  * Execute this app with ./manage.py runserver

 # Evolution